actionwatcher/MorseCodeX/README.md

 Call history: (for exchange practice)
 * NAQPCW.txt

 The QRN noise is lightdimmer.wav from ARRL website.
 Feel free record yourown and store it in qrn.wav file.
-Make sure that it is int16 wav and not float 32.
+Make sure that it is int16 wav and not float 32 @ 24000 samples per second at least

 The QRM is slightly off frequency CQing from NU6N